Marketing and Social Media #INTERN

-The team you’ll be joining is the Content Marketing team - we’re the #wordnerds who produce multimedia content to get eyes on our brand.
+We need someone to toe that line that ties Content Marketing to Performance Marketing.
 We’re picky about how we use content.
-We use it to talk about trends, to generate leads, and to support the sales team.
-That means tons of research, tons of writing, tons of social media, and tons of ideas for figuring out:
+We use it to talk about trends, to generate leads, and to gently guide prospects right to the doorstep of our sales team and nudge them to knock.
+That means tons of research, tons of writing, tons of social media, and tons of creative ideas for figuring out:

 How to create GREAT content